aodn/utilities/geonetwork/point-of-truth-wrangler/README.md

 Harvest the collections from the source cataloue into a staging geonetwork instance where you can safely edit metadata (in the database) and verify it is correct before harvesting into the target catalogue.

 Editing the `Point of truth` is possible by executing sql statements on a database.
-For this reason, the staging geoserver instance needs to be configured using `postgresql` instead of the default `h2`
+For this reason, the staging geonetwork instance needs to be configured using `postgresql` instead of the default `h2`

 ### NOTES